ZZK-AJ/Leetcode/README.md

-# leetcood-python
+# Leetcode

 This is for the solutions of  https://leetcode-cn.com/problemset/50/

 And others problems...